 Your brakes are essential to your safety, and to the safety of every pedestrian and driver you encounter on the road.
-As a responsible driver, you naturally want to know, “What is the cost of brake replacement?”
+You know the signs that you may need brake service…..but you may be wondering, “What is the cost of brake replacement?”

 How Much Are New Brakes, And How Often You Need Them, Depends On You And Your Car

-For example, city driving, with stop-and-go traffic, or mountainous terrain, which has drivers riding the brakes to control downhill speeds, can shorten the lifespan of your braking system
+- Where you drive impacts your brake service.
+For example, city driving, with stop-and-go traffic, or a mountainous terrain, which has drivers riding the brakes to control downhill speeds, can shorten the lifespan of your braking system

 Brake pads, rotors, and calipers are all made of different materials, which can affect durability.
 For example: